stofte/gitbumr/readme.md

 ## Windows requirements

-Visual Studio 2017 and Native SDK.
+Visual Studio 2017 and Native SDK (check it in the VS installer).
 Windows CLI build steps can be found in the [appveyor.yml](appveyor.yml) build spec.

 ## Ubuntu requirements